If you can reuse or repurpose something, then it’s best to do so.

 There’s a ton of pallet ideas that you can run with.

-Reusing and repurposing items that would otherwise end up in the dump is not only good for your local landfill, but it’s providing less supply and demand to big box companies that sell ready-to-build furniture.
+Reusable items that would otherwise end up in the dump are not only good for your local landfill, but it’s providing less supply and demand to big box companies that sell ready-to-build furniture.